 In recent years, Türkiye's GDP growth rates have been volatile.
-In the first three months of 2020, GDP increased by 4.4% compared to the same period of the previous year; however, GDP sharply decreased by 10.3% in the second quarter of the year driven by the impact of the COVID-19 pandemic.
-GDP then returned to strong growth in the third and fourth quarters of 2020, which growth was supported by an increase in investments and household consumption benefitting from accommodative monetary policy and high credit growth.
-As a result, and notwithstanding the pandemic's continuing impact both on Türkiye and globally resulting from the precautions (such as curfews, travel restrictions, factory closures and restrictions on public gatherings) taken to minimise the transmission of COVID-19, GDP increased by 1.9% during 2020.
 During 2021, GDP increased by 11.4%, which growth was supported by the recovery in global economic activity, moderate credit expansion and a favourable base effect, whereas growth during 2022 was 5.6%, due primarily to strong consumption and the contribution of the services and finance sectors.
+In 2023, GDP growth slowed to 4.5%, principally as a result of the earthquakes in February and the Central Bank's tightening of monetary policy in the second half of the year.
 It should be noted that these GDP results are in inflation-adjusted Turkish Lira terms and, as the exchange rate of the Turkish Lira against the U.S. dollar varies (in some years, significantly), these reported changes in GDP would have been different (in some years, significantly) were they determined in U.S. dollar terms.
-The pre-election easing of credit conditions and further expansionary fiscal policies might have temporarily boosted economic activity in the first half of 2023, while some downward adjustments might happen after the elections.
-In such circumstances, growth might be weak in the remainder of 2023 and thereafter, which might have a material adverse effect on the Group's business, results of operations and financial condition, including through a deterioration in the asset quality of the Group's growing loan portfolio and/or the increasing formation of NPLs.
+The Bank's management expects GDP to reach TL 42.6 trillion in 2024, which represents a GDP growth of 3.5%.
+In the case that GDP growth slows down, this might have a material adverse effect on the Group's business, results of operations and financial condition, including through a deterioration in the asset quality of the Group's growing loan portfolio and/or the increasing formation of NPLs.

 On 6 February 2023, Türkiye was hit by severe earthquakes in Kahramanmaraş, causing destruction in 11 provinces.
 Due to the disaster, a state of emergency was declared in 10 of these provinces for three months.
 In addition to the significant loss of life and damage to infrastructure, the Borsa İstanbul suspended trading of stocks and derivatives for five trading days.
 The Bank's branches, employees and customers located in the areas directly impacted by the earthquakes have suffered material disruptions.
-As of the date of this Base Prospectus, the full impact on Türkiye's economy is uncertain but is expected to be substantial and material, with (as of the date of this Base Prospectus) forecasts being for over US\$100 billion of damages (over 11% of GDP).
-In turn, the extent of the impact on the Group's business, financial condition and results of operations remains uncertain.
+As of the date of this Base Prospectus, the full impact on Türkiye's economy is uncertain but is expected to be substantial and material, with (as of the date of this Base Prospectus) forecasts being for over US\$100 billion of damages (over 9% of 2023 GDP).
+While the impact on the Group's business, financial condition and results of operations has been limited, the impact of this and future natural disasters might have a material adverse effect on Türkiye's economy and thus potentially on the Group's business.